 Winner of the League of American Orchestras and ASCAP’s 2008-2009 John S. Edwards Award for Strongest Commitment to New American Music, and winner of their Award for Adventuresome Programming of Contemporary Music from 1982-2013, Cabrillo Festival of Contemporary Music is America’s preeminent contemporary music festival.

 Our story begins in the summer of 1961 when young composer-musician Robert Hughes stepped from a Greyhound bus at the Sticky Wicket, an Aptos, California coffeehouse along the then two-lane Highway 1.
 He had just arrived from Italy to study with composer Lou Harrison.
 At the same time, Hughes joined Sticky Wicket owners Vic and Sidney Jowers and others to present quality music and theater at the coffeehouse.
 Nearly 200 people could be seated before a wooden stage in the field next door to enjoy a Stravinsky opera or a chamber music concert.

 Now audiences fill Santa Cruz Civic Auditorium, home to the Festival since 1991, to cheer for America’s foremost contemporary music festival.
-In 2017, Cristian Macelaru makes his debut as Music Director and Conductor, joining a long succession of distinguished music directors dedicated to new music for orchestra: Gerhard Samuel (1963-68), composer Carlos Chávez (1970-73), conductor Dennis Russell Davies (1974-1990), American composer John Adams (1991), and conductor (and now Music Director Laureate) Marin Alsop (1992-2016).
+In 2017, Cristian Macelaru made his debut as Music Director and Conductor, joining a long succession of distinguished music directors dedicated to new music for orchestra: Gerhard Samuel (1963-68), composer Carlos Chávez (1970-73), conductor Dennis Russell Davies (1974-1990), composer John Adams (1991), and conductor (and now Music Director Laureate) Marin Alsop (1992-2016).
 In 2017, Cristian Macelaru took the helm, ushering in a new era of brilliant music-making to come.